Gricel Mamery

-Gricel Mamery Muñoz (born in Mayagüez) is a Puerto Rican television hostess and comedian, best known for her appearance on the Puerto Rican show Anda Pa'l Cara, and as a color commentator for the Spanish language program, broadcast in Puerto Rico.
+Gricel Mamery Muñoz (born January 25, 1967, in Mayagüez) is a Puerto Rican television hostess and comedian, best known for her appearance on the Puerto Rican show Anda Pa'l Cara, and commentator for the Spanish language program, broadcast in Puerto Rico.

 Gricel is the sister of late Puerto Rican music producer Topy Mamery, the artist and art director Gilbert "Tito" Mamery, and radio and marketing personality Eric William Mamery, daughter of the late Puerto Rican radio disc-jockey and marketeer Gilbert Mamery.
 Lebanese-born textile industrialist.
-She divorced from fisherman, lawyer, Eugenio "Geño" Piñeiro Soler, with whom she has one son, Noel Piñeiro Mamery.
+She divorced from fisherman, lawyer, Eugenio "Geño" Piñeiro Soler.

-Claim to fame
+Career

 Mamery became one of the longest running female hosts in Puerto Rican television, often competing for most beautiful hair, beautiful legs, and beautiful face of TV contests held by gossip and celebrity magazines in Puerto Rico, primarily Teve Guía and Vea.

 She hosted the late night Puerto Rican Television show Anda Pa'l Cara from 2001 to 2005, teamed up with stand-up comedian Luis Raúl and then with Puerto Rican celebrity (and fellow Mayagüez native) Rafael Jose to keep it among the most popular talk shows in Puerto Rico's television industry.

 She was the host of the Puerto Rican Television show "¡Que Noche!" along with Crystal Ayala and Nelson Bermejo.
-The show aired on WIPR/PRTV, San Juan's channel 6 at 10:00 PM (AST).
+The show aired on WIPR/PRTV, San Juan's channel 6 at 10:00 pm (AST).